GuillaumeGomez/systemd-manager/README.md

 ## Install Instructions

-Simply install Rust via [multirust](https://github.com/brson/multirust) and execute the _install.sh_ script.
+### Arch Linux

+This is available in the AUR as a git package: [`systemd-manager-git`](https://aur.archlinux.org/packages/systemd-manager-git/).

+### Ubuntu & Everyone Else

 For Ubuntu users, this will automatically install libgtk-3-dev, generate a `systemd-manager` Debian package and automatically install it.
 For everyone else, it will simply install directly to the /usr prefix.

+Simply install Rust via [multirust](https://github.com/brson/multirust) or [rustup.rs](https://www.rustup.rs/) and execute the _install.sh_ script.

 ```sh
 ./install.sh